StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 ---
 # SplitMix: splitting

-Almost what we're doing in Julia 1.7-1.9
+Similar to what we're doing in Julia 1.7-1.9

-- Both sample parent to set child state
+- Sample parent's RNG to seed child state

+Cool idea:

 - SplitMix is parameterized by per-task $γ$

-Cool idea:
-- Even if tasks have an RNG state collision
+- Even if tasks have an RNG _state_ collision
 - As long as $γ$ values are different, it's still fine

 ---